VCCE/VCC/docs/UserGuide.md

 ### RS232.ROM

 If the file "rs232.rom" is in the Vcc execution directory it will be automatically loaded when acia.dll is selected but not started. (make sure Autostart Cart in Misc Config dialog is unchecked) To start it do "EXEC &HE010" from RSDOS command prompt.
 The rom is a copy of the 4K rom from the Radio Shack Deluxe RS232 program Pack.
 The RS232 rom is only usefull if FF68 (RS-232 Pak) is selected in the config dialog.
 If a different ROM is used it must be 4096 bytes long.
 Note that if acia.dll is in a MPI slot but not selected it can still be used but the pack rom will not be accessible.

 ### Communications Modes

 Communications modes are set using the Acia Interface config dialog which can be reached from the Vcc Cartridge menu when the DLL is loaded.
 The dialog has radio buttons for Console, File read, File write, TCPIP, and COMx modes of operation.
 When activated Console mode brings up the Vcc console window.
 File write mode causes all data output to go to a file.
 File read mode does the reverse; data is input from a file.
-TCPIP mode establishes a client connection with a network server and Comx mode establishes a connection with a windows serial port.
+TCPIP mode establishes a client connection with a network server and COMx mode establishes a connection with a windows serial port.
 When File read or Write mode is selected the filename relative to user home directory must be inserted into the Name field.

 When COMx mode is selected the port name (eg: COM3) must be placed in the Name field with no leading blanks.
 When TCPIP mode is selected the server address must be in the Name field and the port number in the Port field.

 Additional detail of these modes follows.

 #### Console mode

 Console mode was initially written to test the Vcc sc6551 interface.
 It turned out to be usefull so it was left in.
-If can be very useful when using (Nitr)Os9 with the t2 device and associated sc6551 driver. t2 and sc6551 must both be loaded at boot (in the boot track) to work properly.
+If can be very useful when using (Nitr)Os9 with the t2 device and associated sc6551 driver. t2 and sc6551 must both be loaded at boot (in the OS9Boot file) to work properly.

 Note that the stock t2 driver assumes the Acia address is FF68.